 Units and Symbols: Units and symbols conforming to the International System of Units (SI) should be used for physicochemical quantities.
 Solidus notation (e.g. mg/kg, mg/mL, mol/mm2/min) should be used.
 Please refer to the SI Guide www.bipm.org/en/si/ for standard units.

 Supplemental data: Supplemental data might be useful for supporting and enhancing your scientific research and Drug Discoveries & Therapeutics accepts the submission of these materials which will be only published online alongside the electronic version of your article.
 Supplemental files (figures, tables, and other text materials) should be prepared according to the above guidelines, numbered in Arabic numerals (e.g., Figure S1, Figure S2, and Table S1, Table S2) and referred to in the text.
 All figures and tables should have titles and legends.
 All figure legends, tables and supplemental text materials should be placed at the end of the paper.
 Please note all of these supplemental data should be provided at the time of initial submission and note that the editors reserve the right to limit the size and length of Supplemental Data.

-Manuscripts should be submitted to Drug Discoveries & Therapeutics online at https://www.ddtjournal.com.
-The manuscript file should be smaller than 5 MB in size.
+Manuscripts should be submitted to Drug Discoveries & Therapeutics online at https://www.ddtjournal.com/login.
+Receipt of your manuscripts submitted online will be acknowledged by an e-mail from Editorial Office containing a reference number, which should be used in all future communications.
 If for any reason you are unable to submit a file online, please contact the Editorial Office by e-mail at firstname.lastname@example.org

 Proofs: Galley proofs in PDF format will be sent to the corresponding author via e-mail.
 Corrections must be returned to the editor (email@example.com) within 3 working days.